milescrabill/bec-alerts/README.md

 - An RDS resource running a Postgres 10 database for storing aggregation data
   - Postgres is expected to have the `postgresql-hll` extension installed and enabled.

+AWS credentials are pulled from IAM.
+The region is provided by the `AWS_DEFAULT_REGION` environment variable.

 The Docker image defined in `Dockerfile` is used to run two separate processes:

 ### Processor